tingtron/hiring-engineers/blog/blog.md

 in real production environments, it makes sense to have such a small model application with configurable processing and resource consumption parameters.
-This would allow dry-running the environment to verify the instrumentation infrastructure and veify the correct topology assumptions.
+This would allow dry-running the environment to verify the instrumentation infrastructure and verify the correct topology assumptions.

 Below we will look into some details.
-Complete source of the Node.js sample app is availalbe here:
+Complete source of the Node.js sample app is available here:
  * View source: [stats_hot.js](stats_hot.js)

 To model real life behavior, we will use a random complexity parameter _(n)_, which will determine the size and time of the response.

-For the puposes of this demo, our sample application will generate random text whose size is proportionate to the response complexity, i.e. _O(n)_.
+For the purposes of this demo, our sample application will generate random text whose size is proportionate to the response complexity, i.e. _O(n)_.
 The time will be defined as _square_ of the complexity parameter, _O(n<sup>2</sup>)_.